 Boston Terriers do tend to need a bit more exercise than other pocket-sized pooches, so make sure your family’s schedule will permit daily walks and activity.

 They also get bored easily, which can cause them to get into trouble.
-So, you’ll have to make sure they’re sufficiently distracted during the day with interactive dog toys.
+So, you’ll have to make sure they’re sufficiently distracted during the day with dog toys.

 8. English Bulldog

 If your family is looking for a low key, docile doggo, look no further than the English bulldog (they’re actually just called “bulldogs” now, but many people are more familiar with their former name).

 That precious frowny face will melt your heart, and that sugar-coated persona is simply irresistible.

 The wrinkly flab on the outside is a perfect representation of the bulldog’s personality — soft and bit squishy, and overall just plain lovable.
 Bulldogs are great with kids and love to be around people.

 These dogs are also pretty self-sufficient and can handle being left alone while you’re away at work in most cases.
 Give a bulldog a favorite chew toy, and he can happily occupy himself for hours on end.